idaholab/moose/docs/content/documentation/modules/level_set/example_rotate.md

 [UserObjects](/UserObjects/index.md) block includes a terminator, [LevelSetOlssonTerminator](level_set/LevelSetOlssonTerminator.md), which is responsible for stopping the reinitialization solve when steady-state is achieved according to the criteria defined by \citet{olsson2007conservative}.

-!text modules/level_set/examples/rotating_circle/circle_rotate_sub.i max-height=300px overflow-y=scroll
+!listing modules/level_set/examples/rotating_circle/circle_rotate_sub.i

-Figure \ref{circle_rotate_master} shows the results of the bubble problem with reinitialization, the result looks similar to the SUPG result.
+\ref{circle_rotate_master_out} shows the results of the bubble problem with reinitialization, the result looks similar to the SUPG result.
 However, if you consider the area conservation discussed in the [Area Comparison](#area_comparison) section, the reinitialization scheme yields the superior solution for this problem.

-!figure docs/media/level_set/circle_rotate_out.gif id=circle_rotate_out width=32% margin-right=2% float=left caption=Results from solving the rotating circle problem with the level set equation alone.
+!media docs/media/level_set/circle_rotate_out.gif id=circle_rotate_out width=32% margin-right=2% float=left caption=Results from solving the rotating circle problem with the level set equation alone.

-!figure docs/media/level_set/circle_rotate_supg_out.gif id=circle_rotate_supg_out width=32% margin-right=2% float=left caption=Results from solving the rotating circle problem with the level set equation using SUPG stabilization.
+!media docs/media/level_set/circle_rotate_supg_out.gif id=circle_rotate_supg_out width=32% margin-right=2% float=left caption=Results from solving the rotating circle problem with the level set equation using SUPG stabilization.

-!figure docs/media/level_set/circle_rotate_master_out.gif id=circle_rotate_master_out width=32% float=left caption=Results from solving the rotating circle problem with the level set equation with reinitialization.
+!media docs/media/level_set/circle_rotate_master_out.gif id=circle_rotate_master_out width=32% float=left caption=Results from solving the rotating circle problem with the level set equation with reinitialization.

 ## Area Comparison

-Figure \ref{area_comparison} is a plot of the area of the circle during the three simulations.
+\ref{area_comparison} is a plot of the area of the circle during the three simulations.
 Note that in the unstabilized, un-reinitialized level set equation, both area conservation and stability issues are readily apparent.
-The instabilities are especially obvious in Figure \ref{fig:area_comparison}, where the drastic area changes are due to numerical oscillations in the solution field.
+The instabilities are especially obvious in \ref{area_comparison}, where the drastic area changes are due to numerical oscillations in the solution field.
 Adding SUPG stabilization helps ameliorate the stability concern but it suffers from loss of area conservation.
 The re-initialization scheme is both stable and area-conserving.

-!figure docs/media/level_set/area_comparison.png id=area_comparison caption=Comparison of area inside the bubble during simulations. width=50% float=right margin-left=20px
+!media docs/media/level_set/area_comparison.png id=area_comparison caption=Comparison of area inside the bubble during simulations. width=50% float=right margin-left=20px

 The re-initialization methods performs well, but it is computationally expensive and picking the pseudo timestep size $\Delta \tau$, steady-state